 The AGPAT2 gene contains instructions for creating (encoding) the enzyme AGPAT2, which is involved in the creation (synthesis) of triglycerides and fatty substances called phospholipids.

-The BSCL2 gene is located on the long arm of chromosome 11(11q12.3).
-This gene encodes a protein known as seipin.
+The BSCL2 gene encodes a protein known as seipin.
 Recent data suggest a role of seipin in fusion of lipid droplets and in fat cell differentiation.

-The CAV1 gene is located on the long arm of chromosome 7 (7q31).
-This gene encodes caveolin-1, which is expressed in caveolae, tiny structures on the surface of cells.
+The CAV1 gene encodes caveolin-1, which is expressed in caveolae, tiny structures on the surface of cells.
 Caveolae play a role in the formation of lipid droplets, most likely by transporting lipids and phospholipids from outside the cell to inside the cell.
 Lipid droplets are organelles, specialized subunits found within cells that have specific functions.
 One function of lipid droplets is the storage of lipids.

-The PTRF gene is located on the chromosome 17 (17q21.2).
-This gene encodes cavin, an essential protein factor in the creation (biogenesis) of caveolae.
+The PTRF gene encodes cavin, an essential protein factor in the creation (biogenesis) of caveolae.

 Researchers believe that various genes and gene products associated with CGL are involved with the proper creation, function, and/or health of lipid droplets within adipocytes.
 Adipocytes are fat cells.
 Each adipocyte has a lipid droplet that accounts for approximately 90% of its cell volume.
 An adipocyte stores fats (triglycerides) within its lipid droplet.
 Mutations in the above mentioned genes ultimately lead to a loss of adipocytes and an inability to store fat.
 Consequently, fat is stored in other tissue of the body such as the liver and skeletal muscle causing symptoms such as liver disease and insulin resistance.
 The cause of other symptoms sometimes associated with CGL such as cardiomyopathy is unknown.
 More research is necessary to understand the exact, underlying mechanisms that ultimately cause CGL and its associated symptoms.

-Approximately 300 cases of CGL have been reported in the medical literature.
+Approximately 500 patients with CGL have been reported in the medical literature.
 The estimated worldwide prevalence is approximately 1 in 10 million individuals in the general population.
 The disorder has been reported in individuals of every ethnic group.

 A diagnosis of CGL is based upon identification of characteristic symptoms, a detailed patient history, and a thorough clinical evaluation.
 A lipodystrophy diagnosis should be suspected in individuals who are lean or “non-obese” and who present with early diabetes, severe hypertriglyceridemia, hepatic steatosis, hepatosplenomegaly, acanthosis nigricans and/or polycystic ovarian syndrome.